 Nothing like a practical example can make us understand the damage we cause, and the goals of Rewilding.

 Yellowstone National Park in the United States: at the beginning of the 20th century, wolves in that area are nearly reduced to extinction.
-The drastic decline in wolves caused moose populations to skyrocket, eventually leading to land over-exploitation that ended up preventing trees such as poplar and willow from ripening.
+The drastic decline of wolves caused moose populations to skyrocket, eventually leading to land over-exploitation that ended up preventing trees such as poplar and willow from ripening.